 The eyes of dogs and cats have many of the modifications typically seen in animals which evolved as nighttime hunters.
 The pupil functions much as the aperture for a camera and can dilate for maximal light capturing ability in dogs and cats.
 In addition, there is a reflective layer under the retina called the tapetum which serves to intensify vision in dim light.
 The “mirror” effect of the tapetum results in the “eye shine” observed when an animal looks into a car’s headlights.
 While dim light vision is enhanced by the tapetum, scattering of the reflected light may result in reduced acuity.

-Although it is commonly believed that dogs and cats see only in black and white, recent evidence suggests that animals may have some degree of useful color vision.
+Although it was formerly believed that dogs and cats could see only in black and white, we now know that many animals may have some degree of useful color vision.
 The perception of color is determined by the presence of cone photoreceptors within the retina.
 These cone cells function in bright light conditions and comprise approximately 20% of the photoreceptors in the central retina of the dog.
 In humans, the central retina (macula) is 100% cones.
 Behavioral tests in dogs suggest that they can distinguish red and blue colors but often confuse green and red.
+Below is a simulation of what dogs are likely to see in terms of color vision.